Last updated: April 21, 2020

 The third year of the project called for a Disneyland-like bubble lift for the 1959-60 season.
 For unknown reasons, the project would not come to fruition for a few seasons.

 Momentum picked up again in 1962 when new management took over and launched a $400,000 expansion program, with financing issued by the Meredith Village Savings Bank, backed through the State of New Hampshire Recreation Plan.
-Amongst the upgrades that year included the installation of the Bearcamp T-Bar, serving slightly more tame terrain.
+Amongst the upgrades that year included the installation of the Bearcamp T-Bar, serving milder terrain.
 Two new trails were also added, as well as a base lodge expansion.
 Night skiing was featured for the first time.
 Harry Baxter, who would later manage Sugarloaf, took over the ski school.
 Frank Whipple served as company president, while Gordon Wentworth was vice president.
 The officers continued to seek financing from a variety of sources, such as the Industrial Park Authority, and meeting with Governor John King in 1963 for Area Development Administration funds.

 The Age of the Gondola

 The largest portion of the expansion program came the following year, when the first four person gondola in New Hampshire was installed at Mt.
 Whittier.
 Construction was led by Werner Wagner of the Mueller Lift Company.
 Not only did the 6,300 foot long lift open the upper mountain, but it also gave Whittier an off season attraction.
 While ski operations based around a mountain station south of the main lodge, the base station was located east of the ski area, on the other side of Route 16.
 As a result, sightseers could park off Route 16, then board the gondola and ride over the highway and river to the summit.

 A T-Bar was constructed adjacent to the gondola for the 1965-66 season, possibly using parts from the Hobbs Slope T-Bar.
 The lift reportedly went into service in January.
-Revenue increased by 42%, making it Whittier's strong season to date.
-Unfortunately for Whittier, struggles were just around the corner.
+Revenue increased by 42 percent, making it Whittier's strongest season to date.
+Further gains were seen with the 1966-67 season.

 The gondola top terminal (2008)